An outstanding care home in Exeter, specialising in exceptional residential and dementia care.

 Life at our Exeter care home

 Our spacious lounge is our main activity and family room boasting a beautiful cathedral ceiling.
-There is a bar serving drinks, which makes a great spot to socialise or to sit and watch what’s going on.
+There is a bar serving drinks, which makes a great spot to socialise or to sit and watch the goings-on.
 Another large communal room provides access to the terrace and garden.
-It’s also where you’ll find Mr Parkland's Sweets, our popular vintage sweet shop.

 The dining room invites sociable mealtimes, with our chef cooking up delicious, nutritious dishes for everyone to enjoy.